EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-radiuspolicy/authentication-radiuspolicy.md

 Name for the RADIUS authentication policy.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after RADIUS policy is created.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authentication policy? or ?my authentication policy?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication policy" or 'my authentication policy').

 <b>rule</b>
 Name of the NetScaler named rule, or a default syntax expression, that the policy uses to determine whether to attempt to authenticate the user with the RADIUS server.